prakash118/real-time-trades-table/README.md

 The page provides a real-time view of trades.
 When a trading pair is selected, its corresponding trades are displayed.
 If the URI lacks a trading pair parameter, ETH-USD (/trading-pair-detail/eth-usd) is the default.

 This project utilizes the `react-use-websocket` library for WebSocket functionality.
 While this offers advantages over a custom implementation, its primary benefit in this context is accelerated development.

+### Happy path!!

+Testing and error handling have not yet been implemented.
+While the home page utilizes Suspense for some basic error management, comprehensive error handling, particularly for WebSocket connections, is required.
+The details page intentionally uses a table layout, for responsive design, a condensed table or an alternative display format is required on smaller screens.

+### Extra feature

+I had a few ideas for additional features, including adding a logger (technical) and enhancing the details view table by making it configurable (functional).
+However, the primary focus will now be implementing a search feature on the home page, as finding trading pairs there is currently difficult.

+### Feat: Search treading pair

+Since i implemented the List component as a server component, it was bit painful to communicate between server and client component.
+I have added the search bar to filter the trading pair by key words and added an additional toggle to hide the delisted trading pairs.